gfrison/gfrison.github.io/_posts/2018-06-28-first-steps-evolutionary.md

 Back to the subject of this post, a generic and flexible environment for training agents on reaching some goals must deal with what is defined as multi-objective optimization.
 The final outcome should solve several goals which might be in conflict with each other, like for example growing profit for a business and rise salary to its employees.
 Multi-objective optimization give rise to a set of [Pareto-optimal](https://en.wikipedia.org/wiki/Pareto_efficiency) solutions.
 The purpose of training is to create agents that can find as many such solutions as possible.
 The aggregated fitness function (AFF) has minimal knowledge on how a goal is achieved and evaluates only _what_ is actually achieved.
 Therefore, the procedure of how an agent accomplishes a task is irrelevant.
 The drawback is obviously that there is no guidance for evolution through immediate solutions.

 ## Simple experiment
 A GP system has been instructed to model as many ASTs as the number of digit of a randomly generated set of numbers.
 Those programs should find the respective digit out of the given number, like units, tens and so on.
+Assuming $$P$$ as a set of $$n$$ programs, and $$D$$ the the digits of the input number when $$D=46$$ the output will be $$P_1(D)=4$$ and $$P_2(D)=6$$, just as simple as that.
 The fitness function measure the square of the sum of the distance between the predicted and real digit.
-Assuming $$P$$ as a set of $$n$$ programs, and $$D$$ the the digits of the input number, the fitness function returns the sum of the squared error between the calculated digit $$P(D)$$ and the correct ones $$d$$.
+The fitness function returns the sum of the squared error between the calculated digit $$P(D)$$ and the correct ones $$d$$.
 In doing so, the feedback for the single program is lost, only the aggregated one is considered by the genetic algorithm.

 $$err = \frac{\sum_{i=1}^n (D_i - P_i(D))^2}{\sum_{i=1}^n D_i} $$